Setting up NIOS for DNS Infrastructure Protection (2546)

 Update the reporting configuration to use the management interface to send data to the reporting server.

-Task 5: Import the DNS-techblue.io.csv file and verify DNS services are running on extibns.techblue.net
+Task 5: Import the DNS-techblue.io.csv file and verify the DNS service is running on extibns.techblue.net

 Create a DNS View called External